jepetko/ng-scope-aware/README.md

 ### ng-include

-**ng-include** will create a new child scope and inherits prototypally from the parent scope.
+**ng-include** creates a new child scope and inherits prototypally from the parent scope.
 Properties can be shadowed.

 **Note**: templates must be present in your `$templateCache`.
 In this example templates are added in `beforeEach` method as follows:
 ```js